Copper HarborBig Boy Clinic

 Take your riding to the next level.

-The clinic begins at about 10 AM on Friday, June 5th and finishes at 2 PM on Sunday Jnu 7th (times subject to change).
-Each day will have a combination of drills at the Trails End Campground, trail riding to reinforce those drills, and some free ride time with the coaches in a more free-form atmosphere.
-We will be in groups of 8-10 with at least two coaches per group so nobody feels left out.
-The coaches will rotate through the groups throughout the weekend.
+The clinic begins the morning of Friday, June 7th and finishes the afternoon of Sunday June 9th.
+Each day will have a combination of drills and skill building, trail riding to reinforce those drills, and some free ride time with the coaches in a more free-form atmosphere.
+We will be in groups of 7-8 with at least two coaches per group (one head, one assistant).
+Coaches will rotate through the groups throughout the weekend so you get a variety of perspectives and teaching styles.
 On Sunday you get to pick which coach you ride with for dedicated training in a variety of fields, from jumps to drops to climbing and more.
-There will be morning bike set up mini-clinics and evening video/hang sessions.
-Lunch and snacks are included with the registration.
-We have clinic photographers, so dress to impress because you never know when your image might be chosen for a billboard or poster.
-A brief arts and crafts session is included and required!
+We have clinic photographers, so dress to impress because you never know when your image might be chosen for a billboard, poster, or this page's cover shot!

-Cost for the clinic is $325.
-This includes 2.5 days of instruction with some of the best coaches in the business, lunches each day, bonus evening hangouts with coaches, swag, and more.
-A portion of the proceeds from the event help support the Copper Harbor Trails, making our ride center even better for your next visit.
+Cost for the clinic is $419.
+This includes 2.5 days of instruction with some of the best coaches in the business, tasty lunches and snacks each day, coffee and breakfast bakery one of the mornings, bonus evening hangouts and info sessions with coaches, swag, and, new for 2024, limited shuttles at East Bluff on Saturday.
+A portion of the proceeds from the event help support the Copper Harbor Trails, making our system even better for your next visit.

 Bike Gear: You need a bike that can handle singletrack mountain bike trails and a helmet.
 Pads are never a bad idea but are not required.
-If you are deciding on pedals, go flat as this will help advance your skills faster than clipless.
+If you are deciding on pedals, go flat as this will help advance your skills faster than clipless (not to mention quicker during repeated sessioning).
 Full suspension bikes will be more comfortable, but by all means, if all you have is a hardtail then don't feel like you have to upgrade to join.
 Any bike from the past several years with front suspension will be more than plenty to get you through.
 Perhaps the most important piece of gear for your bike you can invest in is a dropper post.
-If you do not have one yet, consider upgrading to speed up your downhill transitions, stability, and all around comfort on the bike.
+If you do not have one yet, strongly consider upgrading to speed up your downhill transitions, stability, and all around comfort on the bike.
 At minimum, a quick release adjustable seat post is a must.
-Don't be that guy who needs five minutes before every hill to adjust your seat.
+Don't be that guy who needs five minutes before every hill to adjust your seat because we will leave you behind.

 Watch the weather and be prepared: we ride rain or shine.
 In 2018 our weekend ended with the unimaginable Father's Day flood that struck the Keweenaw, dumping 5-7" of rain across the region in a matter of hours.
 The trails were very wet but we rode on.
 Our trails are built sustainably and are constructed on rock, meaning they never close.